iLib-js/ilib-lint/README.md

       in the source and target strings.
 If any one of those expressions matches in the source, but not the target, the rule will create a Result that will be formatted for the user.
-* paths (Object) - a set of configurations for various paths that are given by a [micromatch](https://github.com/micromatch/micromatch) glob expression.
+* filetypes (Object) - a set of configurations for various file types.
+The file types are given names such as "python-source-files" so that they can be referred to in the paths object below.
+Properties in the filetypes object are the names of the filetype, and the values are an object that gives the settings for that file type.
+The value object can contain any of the following properties:
-  Each glob expression property should be an object that contains settings that apply to files that match the glob expression.
-The settings can be be any of:
+    * template (string - required) - a template that can be used to parse the file name for the locale of that file.
-    * locales (Array of strings) - a set of locales that override the global locales list
+    * locales (Array of strings) - a set of locales that override the global locales list.
+If not specified, the file type uses the global set of locales.
     * rules - (Object) names a set of rules to use with this set of files.
       Each rule name maps either to a boolean (true means turn it on, and false means off) or to a string or object that gives